Worcestershire in the English Civil War: Royalist control of Worcestershire

 The numbers of Worcester gentry that were active Royalist military and civilian leaders was quite small.
 Atkin calculates that around 25 individuals made up the core of the Royalist organisers in the country.
 44 were arrested at the end of the war.
 Both are much lower numbers than the size of the gentry class, suggesting that most people tried to keep out of the conflict as best they could.

 Worcester and the county was more or less under Royalist control at the start of the conflict.
 The cathedral was used to store arms during the war, possibly as early as September 1642.
 Royalists were using the building to store munitions when Essex briefly retook the city after the Powick Bridge skirmish on its outskirts.
 Parliamentary troops then ransacked the cathedral building.
 Stained glass was smashed and the organ destroyed, along with library books and monuments.

 Worcester, Dudley and Hartlebury were Royalist garrisons in the county.
 Worcester in particular had to bear the expense of sustaining and billeting a large number of Royalist troops.
 During the Royalist occupation, the suburbs were destroyed to make defence easier.
 Responsibility for maintenance of defences was transferred to the military command.
 High taxation was imposed, and many male residents impressed into the army.
-Towards the end of the war, the number of people within Worcester who were on poor relief had risen dramatically, while trade and commerce had declined.
+Towards the end of the war, the number of people within Worcester who were on poor relief had risen dramatically to 23% in 1645, from a peacetime average of 4-5%.

 The same pressures created great strain on the county as a whole, as it had to sustain a large, unproductive force drawn out of its productive labour.
+An illustration of these taxes, levied by both sides over a period of time, can be seen in Elmley Lovett.
 Taxation was heavy and requisitioning by armies could be particularly debilitating.
 At times, reprisals could be very harsh.
 In 1643, for instance, Royalist troops used physical violence and deliberately destroyed pea and bean crops at Amscote and Treadington when residents tried to resist their demands.
 The Royalist horse regiments stripped much of northern Worcestershire of produce to the extent that Droitwich, Bromsgrove, King's Norton, Alvechurch and Abbots Morton were unable to pay their tax demands.

 The proximity of Worcestershire to Parliamentary forces to the north around Birmingham, to the east in Warwickshire, and at certain times to the south in Bristol and Gloucestershire, made the county vulnerable to raiding and requisitions.